rur/good/README.md

 Our mission is to make GUI development more enjoyable and approachable for backend developers in the following ways:

-* Include boilerplate templates for a server console:
+* Include boilerplate quick-start templates:
-  * Use a suitable CSS tookit
+  * Integrate a suitable CSS tookit
-  * Functioning examples with the starter templates
+  * Plenty of functioning examples (WIP)
 * Code generation with [TOML](https://toml.io/en/) config:
-  * Generate 'plumbing' code
+  * Generate the 'plumbing' code
-  * Make use of the compiler
+  * Make full use of the compiler
 * Minimize logic outside of Golang
   * Server-side rendering
-  * Use existing Golang code directly
+  * Use existing project code directly

 ### TOML Routemap Layouts

 Routemaps combine code generation with a familiar approach to HTML templating.
-The `good routes` command reads this config and generates plumbing code.
+The `good routes` command reads the config and generates the plumbing code for HTTP routing and page template inheritance.

-This sample has two endpoints; try out the scaffold to see more examples.
+This sample config has two endpoints.
+To learn more, [try the scaffold](#tldr-quickstart) and explore some examples.

 ```TOML
 _ref = "base"